b-rodrigues/fput/manuscript/tidyverse.md

 `left_join()` and `right_join()` return all the rows from either the dataset that is on the “left” (the first argument of the fonction) or on the “right” (the second argument of the function) but all columns from both datasets.
-So depending on which countries you’re interested in, you’re going to use either one of these functions:
+So depending on which countries you're interested in, you're going to use either one of these functions:

 ``` sourceCode r
 gas_pwt_left <- gasoline %>%